Mayriad/Mayriads-EH-Download-Shortcuts/README.md

 ### No actual download after reaching "done" state

 Actual download might fail if your internet connection is unstable, which is beyond what this script can control.
-If you think this is not the cause, let me know and I might have a look.
+The site can also sometimes fail to serve the redistributable torrent.

 [⇧ Back to table of contents](#table-of-contents)

 ## Issues

 I am wondering whether there can be missed or duplicate downloads when you use this userscript, especially when you download a lot of galleries at roughly the same time.
 I have been using it for a long time and I have not had this problem or it is just extremely rare, so I am no idea if it will actually happen.
-This does not include failed downloads due to bad connection or other external factors.
+This does not include failed downloads due to bad connection, failure on the site's part, and other external factors.

 Then, there are two things I need help with: if you can tell me how you enabled mixed content in your browser, that would help a lot.
 Also, the code cannot handle the error the site throws when you have insufficient funds for an archive download, because I will not be able to see it.
 Therefore, please let me know how the popup looks and what it says.